JamesDHW/JamesDHW/README.md

-### Hi there - thanks for visiting my Github page! 👋

-### Here are some of the things I do as a Physics & Computer Science graduate...
+### 👋 Here are some of the things I do as a Physics & Computer Science graduate...

 ### ...analytical projects, Python, cleaning data...